Here’s another classic: Chinese Beef in Orange Sauce.

 Chinese New Year is just around the corner, only 3 days to go, so I thought I’d squeeze in another recipe that This would be perfect if you’re planning a Chinese New Year menu or if you just fancy some Chinese this weekend!

-If you’d like to read more about Sichuan Peppercorns, just click here.
-And if you’re thinking of adding chillies, I would go for dried chillies if you can, in keeping with the depth of the sauce, however, fresh will do just as well.
+Dried chillies impart a deeper, earthier flavour, so they work better here, in keeping with the depth of the sauce.
 If you want your dish to be spicy, cut up or slice your chillies but if you’d like just a hint of heat, leave them whole as the heat of the chillies is found within the chilli, on the white part, the membrane.

 This is a really quick and easy recipe, even getting the ingredients together doesn’t take long.
 You start of with marinating the beef for 20-30 minutes, then it’s just a 5 minute job of cooking the beef.
-That means the cut of beef is important, of course (isn’t it always?)
+That means the cut of beef is important; we need something that will cook quickly.

 Because the cooking time is very brief, we need tender cuts of beef that require minimum cooking.
 Tender cuts come from the middle – the rib and loin – as these are support muscles that have less connective tissue because they get less exercise.